baihuqian/baihuqian.github.io/_posts/2018-10-28-udacity-os-course.md

 OS policies: least-recently-used, earliest deadline first, etc.

-#### OS design principles
+### OS design principles
 - Separation of mechanism and policy (implement flexible mechanisms to support many policies)
 - Optimize for common case

-#### OS protection boundary
+### OS protection boundary
 Privilege mode in kernel mode has direct access to hardware.
 User-kernel switch is supported by modern hardware.
 For example, there is a privilege bit in CPU and can be set by OS.
 If it is set in user mode, trap instructions are triggered and CPU is switched to privileged mode to allow OS to check whether this privileged access is allowed.

-User level application can request OS to perform some privileged operation for them such as mmap (allocate memory).
+User level application can request OS to perform some privileged operation for them such as `mmap` (allocate memory).
 This is system call.
-It will involve mode change from user -> kernel -> user, and context switch requires saving state for user mode, swapping hardware cache, and executing a number of instructions.
+It will involve mode change from *user -> kernel -> user*, and context switch requires saving state for user mode, swapping hardware cache, and executing a number of instructions.

 In short, user/kernel switch is not cheap.

 OS services are made available via system calls.
 Examples of OS services: